Gravitational lensing by a spiral galaxy I: the influence from bar's structure to the flux ratio anomaly: Result

 In contrast, the radial caustic area exhibits a different behavior.
 Here, the $m=2$ mode, representing the primary strength of the bar, shows the strongest correlation.
 This suggests that the size of the radial caustic is predominantly sensitive to the bar's fundamental strength, rather than the higher-order angular structures that influence the tangential caustic.

-We then investigate the correlation between the strength of the angular complexity in the bar region and the flux ratio anomaly, defined here as $R_\mathrm{cusp}(\Delta \phi)$ evaluated at a cusp opening angle of $\Delta \phi=60^\circ$.
+We then investigate the correlation between the strength of the angular complexity in the bar region and the flux ratio anomaly, defined here as $\mathrm{R_{cusp}}(\Delta \phi)$ evaluated at a cusp opening angle of $\Delta \phi=60^\circ$.
 This opening angle was not specially chosen; we simply wanted a straightforward way to characterize the magnitude of the lensing flux ratio anomaly.
 We also tested our results using other angles, such as 30$^\circ$ and 90$^\circ$, and found that the conclusions did not change significantly.
-Another reason for selecting this value is that it is consistent with current measurements of flux ratio anomalies in strongly lensed quasars near cusp (e.g., the events listed in Table 1 of~\citet{2013arXiv1307.4220X}), where the opening angles typically range from 30$^\circ$ to 80$^\circ$.
-Therefore, we chose 60$^\circ$ as a representative value.
 It should be noted that we analyze a sample of 21 barred galaxies from the Auriga simulations, which is identical to the sample used by~\cite{2020MNRAS.491.1800B}.
 We initially generated 42 lensing cases (21 galaxies $\times$ 2 projections).
 However, due to the simulation's resolution, only 21 of the 42 lensing cases resulted in image solutions that passed the magnification threshold ($\mu<100$) as introduced in Section~\ref{subsec:lens_the}.

-Figure~\ref{fig:boxy_strength_vs_value_at_60} presents these relationships, with each color representing a different Fourier component, $\max(\mathrm{A_m/A_0})$, from $m=1$ to $m=6$.
+The top panel of Figure~\ref{fig:boxy_strength_vs_value_at_60} presents these relationships, with each color representing a different Fourier component, $\max(\mathrm{A_m/A_0})$, from $m=1$ to $m=6$.
 The legend provides the Spearman correlation coefficient ($r$) and the associated p-value for each component, indicating the statistical significance of the correlation.
+The lower panel shows the distribution of Fourier modes across the galaxy sample.
+The markers and error bars represent the median value and the $1\sigma$ (16th–84th percentile) range, respectively.
+We find that both odd and even Fourier modes show the same trend: lower-order modes exhibit higher mean values and larger scatter.